aihpi/aihpi.github.io/content/post/image_dataset_curation.md

 ## Overview

-On January 22, 2024 from 10:30 a.m. to 1:30 p.m. we offer the free workshop “Image Dataset Curation – Art Recommendation System” on site at HPI and online via Zoom.
+On January 22, 2024 from 10:30 a.m. to 1:30 p.m. we offer the free workshop “Image Dataset Curation – Art Recommendation System” on site at HPI.

 Learn to build an art recommendation system using machine learning.
 The workshop covers:
 - Ethical scraping of artwork images in the public domain